 The development of this program relies on the existence of wide ranging basic and applied research teams in Montpellier with strong expertise in the fields of the regulation of cell cycles, of DNA replication, metabolism of tumour cells and cancer stem cell biology.
 At the same time, links woven with clinical teams allow stakeholders in the Program to be part of a dynamic transfer of coordinated clinician-researcher information.

-The TreatFail program is coordinated by Pr.
-Bernard Klein, Director of the Institute for Research in Biotherapy, and Dr Charles Theillet, Deputy Director of the IRCM and team leader of the research group ” Tumor identity and plasticity”.
+The TreatFail program is coordinated by Pr Guillaume Cartron, PU-PH, Department of Clinical Hematology CHU Montpellier, and Dr Charles Theillet, team leader of the research group ” Tumor identity and plasticity”.

 The great diversity of mechanisms governing the resistance of cancer cells has made it difficult to set up effective treatment strategies.
 It requires an intimate insight into the biology of resistance to define new parameters for predicting tumor responsiveness.
 Given the tightly woven interactions between intrinsic alterations, cancer stem cells/tumor-initiating cells (CSC/TIC) phenotype and treatment failure, we decided to address these questions jointly and, within the framework of the SIRIC, to assemble research and clinical expertise to tackle fundamental, translational and clinical aspects of this critical issue.